 Conflict Minerals Policy

 Concerns that proceeds from the mining of minerals have been used to fund extreme violence in foreign countries led to a requirement in the U.S. Dodd-Frank Financial Reform Law of 2010, that U.S. publicly-traded companies must disclose any "conflict minerals" necessary to the functionality or production of products they manufacture or contract to manufacture.
 The conflict minerals are tin, tungsten, tantalum, and gold (called the 3TG's).
-Companies using conflict minerals must also disclose their supply chain inquires to verify whether these minerals originated in the DRC or adjoining countries.
+Companies using conflict minerals must also disclose their supply chain inquiries to verify whether these minerals originated in the DRC or adjoining countries.

 L&S is committed to avoiding the use of conflict minerals which directly or indirectly finance or benefit violent groups.